crosslink-ch/CL-School-of-Best-Practices/_includes/markdown/Migrations.md

 * __Free up memory.__

 	During migration script execution, make sure to periodically free up memory.
-A typical function used at 10up is:
+A typical function used at Cross-Link is:

 ```php
 <?php